Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Further Results on Additional Classification Tasks

-In this section, we present additional experimental results using the \textsc{German Credit} and \textsc{Give Me Some Credit} datasets (see Tables \ref{tab:results_german_age} and \ref{tab:results_giveme}, respectively).
+Table \ref{tab:results_german_age} and \ref{tab:results_giveme} present additional experimental results using the \textsc{German Credit} and \textsc{GiveMeSomeCredit} datasets, respectively.
 In both cases, we consider \textit{age} as the sensitive attribute.
-Alongside NN, we also evaluate linear regression (LR) as an additional base classifier.
+Alongside a feed-forward neural network (NN), we also evaluate a simple \textit{linear regression} (LR) classifier as an additional base model.

 The results across these datasets and base classifiers reflect the same trends observed in the experiments from the main text with the \textsc{Adult} dataset.
 Specifically, \texttt{MISOB} consistently achieves the best worst-group performance, outperforming all other methods in terms of minimax fairness guarantees, both across the entire recourse pipeline and in the predictions of the base classifier, while incurring minimal or no loss in overall accuracy.
-Notably, although \texttt{POSTPRO} reduces TPR disparity at the base classifier level, \textit{it does so by lowering the TPR of the privileged group rather than improving that of the unprivileged group.} As a result, the reduction in TPR gap comes at the cost of significantly higher burden and cost, and in some cases, reduced base accuracy.
+Notably, although \texttt{POSTPRO} reduces TPR disparity at the base classifier level, \textit{it does so by lowering the TPR of the privileged group rather than improving that of the unprivileged group.} As a result, the reduction in TPR gap comes at the cost of a higher burden and cost, and in some cases, reduced base accuracy.

 These additional results also offer further insights. \texttt{MISOB} remains effective even on smaller datasets.
 However, we observe a higher standard deviation in performance metrics across all methods, a phenomenon also noted in the fairness literature \cite{barrainkua2024uncertainty}, which can complicate the extraction of reliable conclusions.
-Finally, especially in the case of the \textsc{Give Me Some Credit} dataset, we note that low data quality may hinder the training of strong base classifiers.
+Finally, especially in the case of the \textsc{GiveMeSomeCredit} dataset, we note that low data quality may hinder the training of strong base classifiers.
 Nevertheless, \texttt{MISOB} is still able to significantly reduce burden and cost, even when the base classifier itself performs poorly.